otto-torino/django-baton/README.md

 It's easy to heavily customize the appeareance of __baton__.
 All the stuff is compiled from a modern js app which resides in `baton/static/baton/app`.

-You just need to change the sass variables values (and you can overwrite also bootstrap variables), re-compile, get the compiled js file, place it in the static folder of your main app, and place your main app before __baton__ in the `INSTALLED_APPS`.
+You just need to change the sass variables values (and you can overwrite also bootstrap variables), re-compile, get the compiled js file, place it in the static folder of your main app, and place your main app (ROOTAPP) before __baton__ in the `INSTALLED_APPS`.

 So: